 Environmental and Biochemical Toxicology MSc

-Environmental and Biochemical Toxicology are disciplines that underpin a vast array of services.
-There is a recognised shortage of qualified scientists in such areas; a fact highlighted both by academic societies and industry.
+Environmental and biochemical toxicology underpins a vast array of services.
+There is a shortage of qualified scientists in these areas, a fact highlighted both by academic societies and industry.

 After finishing this course you will be ready to enter consultancy or industry or to progress to PhD study.